The streets Magasinsagatan and Södra Larmgatan – one of a kind toy stores and nursery design items

 At the adjacent street Korsgatan, pop in to popular shoe manufacturer Kavat for a wide range of sustainable and ergonomic footwear for everyone from toddlers to grown-ups.
 Naturkompaniet is located few shops down, stocking the popular backpack Mini-Kånken from Fjällräven.

 Books and retro in the neighbourhoods of Haga and Linné

 The children’s clothing store Omnes at Mellangatan 6 in Haga sells many local brands that all focus on sustainability, functionality and unisex-styles, includings Kollabah, Ossoami, Marloe Jr and more.

 Retro-inspired Villervalla has as shop at Haga Nygata 22 (and another one at Korsgatan 5), as well as an outlet store at Landsvägsgatan 3, also in Haga.
 On Landsvägsgatan you will also find organic and playful children's clothing brand Filemon Kid.
 The area is also home to two must-visit book shops.
 Bokskåpet, located at Tredje Långatan 29 is a favourite for young avid readers, with a great selection of children’s and young adults books.
-Björnen och Boken (the bear and the book) located at Prinsgatan 8 has, as the name suggests, plenty of books and stuffed animals to offer.
+Björnen och Boken (the bear and the book) located at Prinsgatan 8 has, as the name suggests, plenty of arts and craft-books and stuffed animals to offer.